imgag/aiDIVA/doc/annotation/install_additional_tools.md

-# Installation Of Additional Tools
+# Installation of Additional Tools
 This document provides links and instructions to download and install the necessary third party tools that are used in aiDIVA.

 The folder of each respective tool can be moved to another place after the installation, they should be self contained.